Education Secretary Betsy DeVos' Controversial Legacy

-The controversy DeVos instigates may just be her greatest legacy.
-Polls show DeVos is the least popular member of Trump's cabinet.
+The controversies DeVos instigated may just be her greatest legacy.
+Polls show DeVos is the least popular member of former President Trump's cabinet.
 "I don't think there is another secretary of education who is better known than her throughout our history," said Becky Pringle, head of the National Education Association (NEA).

-For better or worse, DeVos shined a new light on education policy.
-Just as the secretary's Department of Education reversed many policies put in place under President Barack Obama, the upcoming Democratic administration is likely to roll back DeVos' actions.
+For better or worse, DeVos brought new attention to education policy.
+Now, Joe Biden's Secretary of Education pick Miguel Cardona could experience a supportive tailwind following her departure.
+Just as DeVos' Department of Education reversed many policies put in place under President Barack Obama, the upcoming Democratic administration is likely to roll back DeVos' actions.